simple2d/simple2d/README.md

 ## Getting Started

-Simple 2D supports Unix-like systems and is tested on the latest versions of OS X, Ubuntu, and Raspbian on the Raspberry Pi.
+Simple 2D supports all major operating systems and hardware platforms, and is tested on the latest releases of macOS, Windows, Ubuntu, and Raspbian (on the Raspberry Pi).

 To install the [latest release](https://github.com/simple2d/simple2d/releases/latest)...